Gilbert Logo

 My personal experience:

-At times, they may immediately go to the trap (whether it's the light, heat, or something else that attracts them).
+Mosquitoes may respond immediately.
 Usually, however, the pest simply darts to the shadows, leaving me alone to sleep.
 At sometime during the night, I usually hear a zap.
-Most often, this occurs as the sun is rising.
+Most often, this occurs in the morning as the sun is rising.

 Let me be clear though; mosquitoes prefer an animal to any trap.
 You certainly can't depend on traps outdoors when there are a large number of mosquitoes around.
-My father used to say to me, in a hushed tone, with a slight grin, that "using traps outdoors to control mosquitoes is like peeing in the ocean to raise the level".
+My father used to say that "using traps outdoors to control mosquitoes is like peeing in the ocean to raise the level".
 He had a good deal of experience trying, including completely surrounding the little league baseball field I played on with giant electrocuters.
 It didn't work.

-However, we have been primarily concerned with flies and other pests of the food and pharmaceutical industries; mosquitoes are not our primary target pest and I don't know that any of my experiences (mentioned above) were with the particular species that carries the West Nile Virus.
+However, some rethinking may be due since Zika exists.
+We have been primarily concerned with flies and other pests of the food and pharmaceutical industries; mosquitoes are not our primary target pest and I don't know that any of my experiences (mentioned above) were with the particular species that carries the Zika or West Nile Virus.
 However, I do believe the results are likely to be similar, if not exactly the same.

 Good luck, and, please, let me know your results.
 Be wary of any "expert" who tells you he knows about using light traps in this way.
 I don't know anyone who does, but I know many who like to pretend they do, including outdoor trap salesmen and clueless PhDs with little or no actual experience with professional traps, especially indoors.